 In a nutshell klogd handles kernel messages, depending on your setup this can range from almost none to a great deal if for example you turn on process accounting.
-It then passes most messages to syslogd for actual handling (that is it places the data in a physical file).
-The man pages for sysklogd, klogd and syslog.conf are pretty good with clear examples.
+It then passes most messages to syslogd for actual handling, i.e. placement in a logfile. the man pages for sysklogd, klogd and syslog.conf are pretty good with clear examples.
 One exceedingly powerful and often overlooked ability of syslog is to log messages to a remote host running syslog.
 Since you can define multiple locations for syslog messages (i.e. send all kern messages to the /var/log/messages file, and to console, and to a remote host or multiple remote hosts) this allows you to centralize logging to a single host and easily check log files for security violations and other strangeness.
 There are several problems with syslogd and klogd however, the primary ones being the ease of which once an attacker has gained root access to deleting/modifying log files, there is no authentication built into the standard logging facilities.